wpierozak/ALFIPbus/ReadMe.md

-# IPbus interface
+# IPbus

+## Introduction
+The IPbus protocol facilitates packet-based communication between devices using a master-slave architecture.
+To minimize network communication overhead, IPbus packets are typically transported within UDP datagrams.
+Facilitating IPbus communication requires three key components:
+- Master implementation
+- Slave implementation
+- UDP communication layer
+In practice, the slave side is hosted on an FPGA board, while the other components are handled by the software implementation.
+This repository provides the master implementation along with UDP-based network communication, and it also includes a slave implementation for testing purposes.
+Both the master and slave implementations handle packet creation and processing internally, so there is no need to understand the exact internal structure of IPbus packets

 ## IPbus specification

-IPbus is a packet-based protocol.
-An IPbus packet stacks multiple transactions, with the maximum packet size set to 1500 bytes, though it can be adjusted (const uint16_t maxPacket within IPbusControlPacket.h).
 Full IPbus documentation is provided  [here](https://ipbus.web.cern.ch/doc/user/html/_downloads/d251e03ea4badd71f62cffb24f110cfa/ipbus_protocol_v2_0.pdf).

 ## Building